Britain's FTSE outperforms Europe as weaker dollar lifts commodities companies

 By Kit Rees and Alistair Smout

-LONDON, March 17 (Reuters) - UK shares edged higher on Thursday, outperforming their European counterparts, as miners were boosted by a weaker dollar after the U.S. Federal Reserve’s dovish decision to hold interest rates steady.
+LONDON, March 17 (Reuters) - UK shares edged lower on Thursday but outperformed their European counterparts, as miners were boosted by a weaker dollar after the U.S. Federal Reserve’s dovish decision to hold interest rates steady.

 The Fed also indicated on Wednesday that moderate U.S. economic growth and “strong job gains” would allow it to tighten policy this year, noting however that the U.S. continues to face risks from an uncertain global economy.